-1. Plato's Protagoras and Demosthenes' Philippics.
-Studies in Greek philosophy, especially in Plato and Socrates.
+- Course 1.
+Plato's Phaedo and Apology.
+Studies in Greek philosophy.
 Intensive study of special topics in grammar.
-Pearson's Greek Composition finished.
 Three times a week.

-2. Plato's Protagoras.
-Aeschylus' Prometheus.
+Given in 1908-1909. - Course 2.
+Plato's Crito or Protagoras, during the first semester.

+Aeschylus' Prometheus Bound, during the second semester.

 Studies in Greek philosophy and drama.
 Intensive study of special topics in grammar.
 History of Greek literature (Jebb).
-Three times a week.